Zamami Island (Zamamijima) 座間味島

 How to Get There

-The high-speed ferry from Tomari Port in Naha to Zamami takes between 50 and 70 minutes and runs four to six times a day.
+The high-speed ferry from Tomari Port in Naha to Zamami takes between 50 and 70 minutes and runs two to three times a day.
 There is also a car ferry, which leaves once a day and takes twice as long.

 Enjoy pristine beaches and marine activities